I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 A Journalist With Passion

-William Stead was born in 1849 and took up the journalistic trade in 1870 by contributing to a start-up newspaper called The Northern Echo.
+William Stead was born in 1849 and took up the journalism trade in 1870 by contributing to a start-up newspaper called The Northern Echo.
 The publishers liked what they saw and appointed Stead to edit the paper in 1871, even though he was only 22 and had no experience running a daily.

 He used the newspaper’s platform to campaign for social justice and political reform.
 He called it a “glorious opportunity of attacking the devil.”